Nanawith7/A-prompt-to-cause-pseudo-singularity-with-ethics/docs/hypotheses/Misc/2026-04/Using_Obsidian_as_a_Canonicalization_Supporting_Tool.md

 ---
+title: "Using_Obsidian_as_a_Canonicalization_Supporting_Tool"
-title Using Obsidian as a Canonicalization Supporting Tool description Analysis of Obsidian as a platform for canonicalizing unstructured tag systems into consistent knowledge graph nodes, enabling network visualization and semantic querying. author Nanawith7 layout default categories [Knowledge_Management, Data_Canonicalization, Graph_Visualization] tags [Obsidian, Tag_Normalization, Knowledge_Graph, Canonicalization, Tag_Wrangler, Graph_View, Metadata] research-date [2026-04-20]
+description: "Analysis of Obsidian as a platform for canonicalizing unstructured tag systems into consistent knowledge graph nodes, enabling network visualization and semantic querying."
+author: "Nanawith7"
+layout: default
+categories: ["Knowledge_Management", "Data_Canonicalization", "Graph_Visualization"]
+tags: ["Obsidian", "Tag_Normalization", "Knowledge_Graph", "Canonicalization", "Tag_Wrangler", "Graph_View", "Metadata"]
+research-date: ["2026-04-20"]
 ---

 # Using Obsidian as a Canonicalization Supporting Tool

 ## 1. Canonicalization in Knowledge Management

 Canonicalization addresses the problem of multiple surface forms mapping to identical semantic referents.
-In knowledge bases, this manifests as tag proliferation `AI`, `Artificial Intelligence`, `A.I.`, and `#ai` all denote the same concept.
+In knowledge bases, this manifests as tag proliferation: `AI`, `Artificial Intelligence`, `A.I.`, and `#ai` all denote the same concept.
 Manual resolution scales poorly with vault growth.

 Tag Wrangler, a community plugin for Obsidian, provides vault-wide tag renaming capabilities.
 The plugin adds context menus to tags across the interface, enabling batch operations that rename every occurrence of a tag simultaneously.
-Hierarchical tags of the form `#parentchild` rename child tags automatically when a parent is modified.
+Hierarchical tags of the form `#parent/child` rename child tags automatically when a parent is modified.
 A single tag rename updates frontmatter lists, inline hashtags, and Dataview indexes in one operation.

 ## 2. Structural Basis for Canonicalization

 Obsidian stores content as plain Markdown files with YAML frontmatter.
-Tags reside in two locations the `tags` field and inline `#tag` syntax.
+Tags reside in two locations: the `tags:` field and inline `#tag` syntax.
 Both are readable by Dataview, which exposes frontmatter fields as queryable columns.
 This architectural simplicity enables external scripts to perform bulk tag normalization.

 Metadata extractor tools process raw Obsidian tags into standardized formats by removing the `#` prefix and normalizing case.
 CLI tooling supports tag restructuring operations that apply naming conventions across entire vaults, with dry-run modes for safe preview.